The 0–100 match score

 🔒 What we protect and why

 The exact weighting formula applied within each dimension, the calibration adjustments made per market and contract type, the supplier-matching logic inside Fulfill, and the validation logic that flags low-confidence outputs before they reach your report are proprietary.
 We do not publish them because doing so would allow competitors to reverse-engineer the intelligence engine.
-What this page describes — the four dimensions, the threshold definitions, the global funding check, the action plan structure, the post-award feedback loop, and the pre-RFP methodology — is accurate and complete at the level of detail that matters for evaluating whether BidClarity's intelligence is trustworthy.
+What this page describes — the five dimensions, the gate semantics, the threshold definitions, the global funding check, the action plan structure, the post-award feedback loop, and the pre-RFP methodology — is accurate and complete at the level of detail that matters for evaluating whether BidClarity's intelligence is trustworthy.
 For specific questions not answered here, contact our team.

 Sources cited on this page